Localization for Almost-Periodic Operators with Power-law Long-range Hopping: A Nash-Moser Iteration Type Reducibility Approach: Introduction

-We would like to remark that our proof is a \textit{true} Nash-Moser type iteration (\cite{Nas56, Mos61}), and in particular within the spirit of the scheme introduced by H\"ormander \cite{Hor76, Hor77} (see also \cite{AG07} for an excellent exposition).
+{Definitely, our proof is based on the natural KAM reducibility idea originated from \cite{Cra83,BLS83,Pos83}.
+However, in the reducibility procedure we introduce a Nash-Moser iteration type \cite{Nas56, Mos61} argument within the spirit of the scheme introduced by H\"ormander \cite{Hor76, Hor77} (see also \cite{AG07} for an excellent exposition).
+This would be explained as follows.
+First, our proof employs some smoothing operators (acting on both $T_\phi$ and the homological equations) to supply the loss of regularities.
+Second, we directly perform the iterations in the Sobolev norms, and the tame property becomes significantly essential in our proof.
+In contrast, to handle the differentiable Hamiltonians, there is a different approach which is based on approximating differentiable functions by analytic ones (i.e., the Moser-Jackson-Zehnder argument, cf. \cite{Sal04}) known in the KAM field.
+The iteration scheme of the later method uses the analytic norms as in the standard analytic KAM one.}

 The above argument is a very schematic, only formal, overview of the proof.
 It is our main purpose here to actually \textit{develop the whole iteration scheme from scratch}.
 We also want to point out that we can prove a \textit{quantitative (probably sharp) lower bound} on the regularity required by $T_\phi$, which is given by

-Similar regularity bound has been previously encountered in localization theory of disordered models (cf. \cite{AM93}).
+Similar regularity bound has been previously encountered in localization theory of random models (cf. \cite{AM93}).
 Finally, while we can't handle the general analytic quasi-periodic potentials, we believe the method may be improved to resolve at least some special cases, such as the almost Mathieu one (i.e., $d_\mathbf{i}=\cos2\pi(\mathbf{i}\cdot\vec\omega)$).

 Once the above reducibility is obtained via the Nash-Moser type iteration, we can apply it to some interesting examples of \cite{Cra83, Sar82, Pos83, BLS83} and establish the (inverse) power-law localization.